Updated April 10, 2023

 - Each container which needs secret, you shall define .spec.containers.volumeMounts and specify .spec.containers.volumeMounts.readOnly = true and.spec.containers.volumeMounts.mountPath to an unused folder name where your secrets will be mounted.

-- Then modify your image or use the command line in such a way that the application programs will find files in that
+- Then, modify your image or use the command line so that the application programs will find files.

 cat << EOF > testsecret

 kubectl exec testpod -- cat /etc/foo/testsecret.txt